traitecoevo/plant/doc/design.md

 when to compute physiological variables becomes hard.
 Is it on set?
 Is it on request?
 What if the the value is NULL/expired/etc.

+#### ODE State

+The more clever ode systems do things like tell you if a solver is capable of making use of the exit values from one cycle to be the input values for the next.
+I'm trying to avoid doing too much of this sort of optimisation right now because I know that the problem dimension will change pretty much every point.

+The problem is that we must easily update the state; we're not generally allowed direct access to the ODE state object, but perhaps we can arrange to set it with an iterator?

+What I'm trying to avoid is a situation where we go through and build a new vector just to get destroyed being passed into `set_state` (this is what is currently happening).
+However, it's not really clear that there is a better solution.
+At the moment, the function used is an R interface function from ode::OdeTarget, which is really not great.

+In contrast with the other copies, this is going to create a large heap-allocated copy and then discard it straight away.
+Hopefully the compiler is smart enough to deal with that.
+It's possible that we could use an intermediate piece of storage at the level of the class.

+Simply having `ode_state` take an iterator would solve at least one copy, but not be hugely useful as the we're still creating a temporary object.
+If the ode system provided an iterator to its internal storage we could fill that, but that's ugly too.

 ### Splines

 We use splines for the light environment, but I have some code I'm